cameronj86/dns-blocklists/submit_pullrequest_here/repository_README.txt

 > However, a lot of spam, scam, phishing, malware and badware is also blocked very effectively.
 That is the purpose of this list.
 > Anyone using this list should be aware of what the list blocks.
 >
-> For the AdBlock format (AdGuard and uBlock Origin) of the list there is the option to exclude popular domains via rule modifiers like `$denyallow` or `$domain`.
+> For the AdBlock format (AdGuard and uBlock Origin) of the list there is the option to exclude domains via rule modifiers like `$denyallow` or `$domain`.
 However, the number is limited, as the entire rule becomes invalid depending on the total length.
-Therefore, only popular domains are unblocked.
+Therefore, only legal popular domains that are on common top 1M lists (Tranco, Umbrella, Chrome, Cloudflare Radar, etc.) are unblocked.
+No illegal domains, e.g. from the piracy category, will be unblocked.
+The user must unblock these himself as required.
 > For other formats, the user himself is responsible for unblocking what he needs.

 |             | Light | Normal | Pro | Pro++ | Ultimate |